rizac/stream2segment/README.md

    downloaded data

  - A Python module `paramtable.py` with relative configuration in YAML syntax.
-   The module is a working example showing how to create a parametric table of data from the downloaded waveforms and metadata, but can be renamed or modified for all user needs.
-It can then be either:
+   The module is a working example showing how to process downloaded data to create a parametric table in either CSV or HDF format, and can be renamed or modified for all user needs, following few simple documented instructions.
+Such a Python module can then be either:

    - executed as script:
      ```bash